Aryaman6492/shieldvuln/README.md

     ]
 }
 ```
-We configure the Kubevuln to listen to port 8080, and define the configuration in the clusterData.json file [as mentioned above](https://github.com/Aryaman6492/shieldvuln#configuration).
+We configure the shieldvuln to listen to port 8080, and define the configuration in the clusterData.json file [as mentioned above](https://github.com/Aryaman6492/shieldvuln#configuration).
 </details>

 ## Changelog

-Kubevuln changes are tracked on the [release](https://github.com/Aryaman6492/shieldvuln/releases) page
+shieldvuln changes are tracked on the [release](https://github.com/Aryaman6492/shieldvuln/releases) page